Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Canadian Pacific Railway line, Canmore, Alberta

 This track is part of the iconic "Main Line" that, in 1885, finally linked Canada from sea to sea with a "Last Spike" made of iron, not gold, because budgets are real.
-The train you see might be carrying potash from Saskatchewan, which is just fancy salt for your driveway.
+The train you see might be carrying potash from Saskatchewan, which is essentially just a massive shipment of agricultural fertilizer masquerading as pink dirt.

 View down the Canadian Pacific Railway tracks leading towards Three Sisters peaks in Canmore, Alberta, Canada (51.0910, -115.3643)